 How do I initiate a postdoctoral fellowship proposal?

-You must first have the Postdoctoral Scholar/PI role to initiate a postdoctoral fellowship proposal in Research.gov.
-A Postdoctoral Scholar/PI role is different than a PI role.
-Postdoctoral fellowship funding opportunities will only display and be available for selection for users preparing a proposal as a Postdoctoral Scholar/PI.
+You must first have the Proposed Postdoctoral Fellow role to initiate a postdoctoral fellowship proposal in Research.gov.
+A Proposed Postdoctoral Fellow role is different than a PI role.
+Postdoctoral fellowship funding opportunities will only display and be available for selection for users preparing a proposal as a Proposed Postdoctoral Fellow.
+Proposals for fellowship solicitations with reference letter requirements must be prepared and submitted in Research.gov and cannot be prepared and submitted in Grants.gov.
+Proposers with proposals for fellowship solicitations without reference letter requirements can initiate their submission in Grants.gov but must complete their proposal in Research.gov.
+See the Grants.gov Proposal Processing in Research.gov page and Grants.gov Proposal Processing in Research.gov how-to guide for more information.

-Additional guidance is available in the Add a New Role – Postdoctoral Fellowship Principal Investigator section of the Account Management Guide on the Research.gov About Account Management page.
+Additional guidance is available in the Add a New Organizational Role – Proposed Postdoctoral Fellow section of the Account Management Guide on the Research.gov About Account Management page.

-What happens if I have user roles in addition to the Postdoctoral Scholar/PI role?
+What happens if I have user roles in addition to the Proposed Postdoctoral Fellow role?

-When a user is affiliated with an organization and has multiple roles such as a PI, co-PI, SPO, OAU, or AOR as well as the role of a Postdoctoral Scholar/PI, all submission types are available to select.
-When a Postdoctoral Scholar/PI clicks on Prepare New, they will see the Select Organization for New Proposal modal.
-To create a postdoctoral fellowship proposal type from the Select Organization drop-down, the Postdoctoral Scholar/PI must select the I am a Postdoctoral Scholar (Postdoctoral Fellowship Proposals) option to initiate a postdoctoral fellowship proposal.
+When a user is affiliated with an organization and has multiple roles such as a PI, co-PI, SPO, OAU, or AOR as well as the role of a Proposed Postdoctoral Fellow, all available funding opportunities (i.e., both fellowship and non-fellowship funding opportunities) can be viewed and selected.
+However, the user must have the Proposed Postdoctoral Fellow role to specifically view and select fellowship funding opportunities.
+When a Proposed Postdoctoral Fellow clicks on Prepare New, they will see the Select Organization for New Proposal modal.
+To create a postdoctoral fellowship proposal, the Proposed Postdoctoral Fellow must select the I am a Proposed Postdoctoral Fellow (Postdoctoral Fellowship Proposals) option from the Select Organization drop-down to initiate a postdoctoral fellowship proposal.

 Do postdoctoral fellowship proposals have different document submission requirements?